Written from a child's perspective ... a voice of CGR

-- They will feel bitter about their situations.
-We can be a listening ear and let their stories and affliction be heard.
+They will feel bitter about their situations.
+We can be a listening ear and let their stories and afflictions be heard.

 Refugee children have paid a high price in a world they have only briefly been a part of.
 Many children are victims, having been robbed of their education, family members, childhoods, and even their own lives since the wars began in Syria and neighbouring countries.